GoogleCloudPlatform/php-docker/php-nginx/README.md

 - If there is a file named `nginx-app.conf` in the project root directory, move it as an additional configuration file, included in the `server` directive of the default main nginx configuration file.
+- If there are environment variables for memcached proxy, configure the memcached based session.
 - Detect the number of processors and configure the number of nginx workers.
 It only works with the default nginx configuration file.
 - Then start supervisord.